ncmihali/ECE551D-Choose-Your-Own-Adventure/README.md

     5d.
 Go to the page corresponding to the choice the user selected, and repeat the process until you exit in 5b (a WIN or a LOSE page).

-Make sure your Makefile produces cyoa-step2 (and that cyoa-step1 still builds and runs correctly).
-Test your program well, and submit before moving on to the next step.

 As before, we recommend that you write very little code in main, instead making use of functions and classes you wrote elsewhere.